An All-inclusive Videography Guide for Beginners - Part 1 [Fundamental Elements]

 - A harmonious blend of 7 elements of videography

 - The best videography equipment

 Let's begin by taking a look at each factor individually.

 7 Elements of Videography

-Video-making is a function of seven major elements.
+Video-making is an amalgamation of seven major elements.
 This starts by mindfully choosing, placing, and shooting these major aspects.
 To learn videography, focus on perfecting these: